 “There is real snow in Morocco?”
 I asked my friends when I moved to Marrakech.
 I saw the snowy peaks of the High Atlas mountains.
 Yet, I never thought there was snow, snowmen, or even a ski resort.
 I could never have imagined that I could enjoy winter sports and snow in a one-hour drive from Marrakech.

 I am from Lithuania, where we have snow every winter, so it is nothing special for me.
-However, many Moroccans never have seen snow, even though it’s right here, in their country.
-Once, I went to Oukaïmeden with my Thai friends and they also saw snow for the first time.
+However, many Moroccans have never seen snow, even though it’s right here in their country.
+Once, I went to Oukaïmeden with my Thai friends, and they also saw snow for the first time.
 It was so funny to watch them fighting with snow and taking millions of selfies.

 Check my video about the trip: